 And who is writing this blog for you?
-I am Dana, Prague local, who besides designing and guiding special small-group tours of Prague, also likes writing about Prague.
+I am Dana, Prague local.
+Besides designing and guiding my small-group tours, I also like writing about Prague.
 To prevent future visitors from the local tourist traps (there are so many!!!).
 And changing money is one of them.
-Hope you will find this blog post useful!
-Let me know 🙂
+Hope this blog post saves you lot of money and nerves.

-Fast facts: how much for one Euro and USD?
+Fast facts: how much for one Euro and USD (September 2023)

-Such an exchange rate we consider to be fairly good (information from February 18, 2023).
+Such exchange rates we consider to be fairly good (information from September 2023).
 Of course, in some exchange offices you can find even better exchange rates, however, this might be a trap called “commission”.
 Charging a commission is a good trick of many exchange offices downtown.
 They usually offer you a slightly better rate, however they always take high commission.
 At the end – not a good deal.
 Always ask ahead if you have some doubts or you are not sure.

 Where do locals go to exchange money in Prague?

-Many Czechs, including me, go to a place called Exchange.cz as we all know that many exchange offices downtown are notorious for ripping people off.
+Many Czechs, including me, go to a place called EXCHANGE CZ as we all know that many exchange offices downtown (or at railway stations) are notorious for ripping people off.
 I am repeating: railway station.
 My recent clients told me that they were scammed there as well.
 What a fantastic “welcome to Prague” gesture!!
 Guy, please don´t exchange money right away at the train station or at the airport, go to EXCHANGE CZ close to the Old Town Square.
-You will find it only 3 minutes away from the famous Astronomical Clock.
+You will find it only 5 minutes away from the famous Astronomical Clock.

-It´s a corner spot at two streets: Kaprova and Maiselova and one square Nám.
+It´s a corner spot connecting two streets and one square: Kaprova and Maiselova and a square called Nám.
 Franze Kafky.
-That´s why you may find this exchange office under different addresses.
+That´s why you may find this exchange office under three different addresses.
 Don´t get confused, they all will lead you to the same corner 🙂 Just check the picture below and you will understand what I mean.

 How much money should you exchange?

-If you prefer cash in Prague and don´t want to pay with a card, one person should have around 2300 CZK / pp / day.
+If you prefer cash in Prague and don´t want to pay by a card, one person should have around 2500 CZK / pp / day.
 To cover all meals, drinks, tickets, basic grocery.
-This is equal to ca 100 euro.
+This is equal to ca 110 euro.
 But of course, it also depends on your standards.
-Below is an example of what you can buy here for 100 euro.
+Below is an example of what you can buy here for this amount of money.

-Examples of what you can buy in Prague for 100 euro / 2300 CZK during one day
+Examples of what you can buy in Prague for ca 110 euro / 2500 CZK during one day

 (Counted for one person / day)